 Recently, at the film’s LA press day, we had the chance to sit down with Isaac, his co-stars John Goodman and F. Murrary Abraham, and composer T-Bone Burnett to discuss all things Inside Llewyn Davis.
 While Isaac mostly talked about the casting process and how he got the part, Goodman and Abraham spoke more about developing their characters what it was like working on a Coen brothers film.
 As for longtime Coens’ collaborator T-Bone Burnett, he discussed what he thinks is the message of the film.

-Check it all out below and be sure to catch Inside Llewyn Davis as it’s now playing in theatres!
+Check it all out above and be sure to catch Inside Llewyn Davis as it’s now playing in theatres!